[3 MIN READ]

 - Strength train and cardio train to build muscle mass and stamina.
-Both of these things will help you play well and prevent injury.
-Just remember not to go too hard, too fast.
-For example, take your time increasing the amount of weight you lift or the number of sprints you run.
-Set realistic goals for when to step it up.
+Both of these types of exercises will help you play well and prevent injury.

 - Eat a healthy, balanced diet with plenty of water, and sleep well.
 It may seem like common sense, but often people don’t eat, drink and sleep well enough to take proper care of their bodies while they train.
 Make all three a priority.

 - Check your gear and your form.
-Make sure all of your athletic gear fits you correctly, and have a coach or trainer review your form if possible.
-Lots of overuse (also known as repetitive strain) injuries are caused by gear that doesn’t fit quite right or a move that’s not done properly.
+Make sure all of your athletic gear fits you correctly, and have a coach or athletic trainer check that you are using proper technique if possible.
+Many overuse injuries are caused by protective gear that doesn’t fit right or a movement that’s not done properly.

-- If you think you may have an overuse injury, check in with your doctor as soon as possible.
-It’s easier to correct an injury if you catch it early and don’t continue to train or play on it.
+- If you think you may have an injury, check in with your doctor as soon as possible.

 Find a doctor